Why Study Philosophy, Ethics and Religion?

-We will use a whole host of cooperative an independent learning methods to assist your learning.
+We will use a whole host of co-operative and independent learning methods to assist your learning.
 There is a good deal of discussion together and plenty of resources are available to support this course, which can be easily accessed through Moodle.
 We have strong links with Worcester University and attend post 16 study events with students across the county.

 Philosophy of Religion